Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 The scalability can come at the cost of ease of use and the learning curve mentioned above.
 Users report that much of Moodle’s functionality can be buried in the interface.
 It can take some time to learn how to make the most of what Moodle offers.

-In recent years, Moodle has made strides to make its user interface more friendly to users that are less tech-savvy.
+In recent years, Moodle has made strides to make its user interface more friendly to less tech-savvy users.
 Some users still report issues getting comfortable with the tool.
 Developer support is often required for teachers to take advantage of more advanced customizations.

-Moodle still offers a range of functionality that some users consider best-in-class for a free product.
+Moodle still offers a range of functionality that some users consider best-in-class.
 For organizations looking to adopt Moodle, make sure there is a robust plan for resourcing the platform properly within the organization.
-For those without these resources, they can budget vendor or 3rd-party technical support.
+For those without these resources, they can budget for vendor or 3rd-party technical support.

 Read More Reviews of Moodle Here